Zscaler: COVID-19 Tailwinds But Rich Valuation

 Figure 18: Cybersecurity Market Landscape

-(source: Created by author)
+(Source: Created by author)

 Valuation